zriyansh/signoz.io/blog/2022-10-13-elk-alternatives.md

 [SigNoz](https://signoz.io/) is a full-stack open source APM that provides log collection and analytics.
 SigNoz uses a columnar database ClickHouse to store logs, which is very efficient at ingesting and storing logs data.
 Columnar databases like ClickHouse are very effective in storing log data and making it available for analysis.

 Big companies like Uber have <a href = "https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank" >shifted</a> from the Elastic stack to ClickHouse for their log analytics platform.
 Cloudflare too was using Elasticsearch for many years but <a href = "https://blog.cloudflare.com/log-analytics-using-clickhouse/" rel="noopener noreferrer nofollow" target="_blank" >shifted to ClickHouse</a> because of limitations in handling large log volumes with Elasticsearch.

+In a [logs performance benchmark](https://signoz.io/blog/logs-performance-benchmark/) with SigNoz and ELK, there were two key findings:

+- For ingestion SigNoz is **2.5x faster than ELK** and uses **50% less resources.**
+- SigNoz is about **13 times faster than ELK** for aggregation queries.
+- Storage used by SigNoz for the same amount of logs is **about half of what ELK uses**.

 SigNoz uses <a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank" >OpenTelemetry</a> for instrumenting applications.
 OpenTelemetry, backed by <a href = "https://www.cncf.io/" rel="noopener noreferrer nofollow" target="_blank" >CNCF</a>, is quietly becoming the world standard for instrumenting cloud-native applications.